 CCC mark can only be issued by certification bodies that have been approved by the CNCA (Certification and Accreditation Administration) which is the top level certification organization in China.
 CNCA is responsible for determining what products fall into the CCC category, accrediting certification bodies, accrediting test labs, and market surveillance and management for existing certified products.

 Certification bodies are responsible for CCC certification application, report review, factory inspection and CCC certificate maintenance.
 Currently there are several certification bodies such as CQC, CCRC, CESI, CCAP, CCCF, CVC, etc. Each certification body has a scope of accreditation from CNCA, which dictates the product category types they can test and approve.
 The following is a brief list of certification bodies, and the product categories they are accredited for:

 - CQC covers most of the CCC products except agriculture machinery, and firefighting equipment

 - CCAP covers automotive parts and entire vehicles

 - CCRC covers information technology equipment, audio/video, telecom, and some household appliances

 CNCA is adjusting the certification bodies regularly so more certification bodies may be added.

 General CCC certification process include type testing, factory inspection and follow up inspection.
-Type testing can be conducted by CNCA accredited test labs in China.
-All the test labs located in China can apply to become the CCC lab but need to meet the CNCA requirements.
+Type testing must be conducted by CNCA accredited test labs in China.
+All test labs located in China can apply to become CCC accredited but need to meet the CNCA requirements.

-Products outside of the CCC category can apply for voluntary marks like CQC, ISCCC, CESI, etc. The voluntary marks help manufacturers get products cleared through China customs, and help to build good brand reputation in the China market.
+Products outside of the CCC category can apply for voluntary marks like CQC, CCRC, CESI, CCAP, etc. The voluntary marks help manufacturers get products cleared through China customs, and help to build good brand reputation in the China market.